 Nothing in Basket!

 Loved by Bees, and the hummingbird hawk moths that visit our garden.
+Perfect for wildlife as well as sandy Suffolk soil

 A Penstemon cutting from my mothers garden was my first introduction to gardening.
 It was a beautiful coral pink and to this day neither of us know it's name.
 Although the original plant has gone, we both took cuttings which has kept this beautiful flower in our gardens.
 Penstemons are incredible easy to grow and propagate making them a perfect plant for a new gardener.

 Penstemons are a valuable garden plant and provide plenty of nectar.
 They are beautiful to look at, and create movement within a flower bed when the wind blows through their tall flowering stems.
 They also look fantastic in a prairie garden scheme.
 They are an elegant plant with spires of tubular flowers in a range of gorgeous colours.
-They can start flowering in June and can keep going well into October.
+They can start flowering in June and can keep going well into November.

 When choosing penstemons look at how hardy they are to see if they will suit the area you live in.
 The thinner the leaves are the hardier the plant will be, helping it to survive cold winters.